 The graduates of the subject Social Work are theoretically prepared to study also the following master’s degree.

-- study programme: Economic Policy and Administration:
+- Bachelor’s degree programme Economic Policy and Public Administration,

 - passing successfully the entrance examination.